 You should definitely take a trip to one of the many jungle and water theme parks, such as Xcaret Park, a place to experience culture, nature, food and activities such as floating the underground tunnels or swimming with dolphins.
 It’s an expensive but fun day out.

 One thing I really regret not doing is diving the Underwater Museum.
-Jason deCaires Taylor is the artists behind the 400 life size sculptures that you can admire while snorkeling or diving.
-If you don’t want to get in the water you can always ride in the subsee!
+Jason deCaires Taylor is the artists behind the 400 life-size sculptures that you can admire while snorkelling or diving.
+If you don’t want to get in the water you can always ride in the Subsee!

 If Cancún gets to be a bit too much you can always escape to the little slice of paradise that is Isla Mujeres.
 This tiny island is 7km long and only 650m wide, surrounded by sandy beaches and turquoise water.

 You can catch a colectivo (minibus) to the ferry terminal at Playa Tortugas for Mex$5 (20p) and a return ferry ticket will set you back Mex$149 (£5.85) with Ultramar.

 There are plenty of places to eat and drink, as well as cute shops full of colourful souvenirs, you can barter for things but be respectful!
 Playa Norte is a popular and beautiful beach lined with deck chairs and bars.
 At the other end of the island is Punta Sur, with amazing views.
 If you don’t want to walk you can rent golf cars to explore the island for around Mex$150 (£5.90).